 A contract between a lending institution and a borrower to ensure repayment of a loan.
-The components of a mortgage are the amount being lent, the period of repayment and the interest rate set for the borrowed money.
+The components of a mortgage are the amount being lent, the period of repayment, and the interest rate set for the borrowed money.

-No Board Approval
+No Board ApprovalNo Board Approval

 This can refer to one of two things.
 1) When a prospective purchaser of a co-op unit does not have to be reviewed by the co-op board.
-Or 2) When a prospective renter of a co-op unit does not have to be approved by the op-op board or owner.
+Or 2) When a potential renter of a co-op unit does not have to be approved by the op-op board or owner.

-An officer appointed by a state governor with authority to formally identify and acknowledge persons executing documents, sign the certificate, and affix a seal.
+An officer appointed by a state governor with the authority to formally identify and acknowledge persons executing documents, sign the certificate, and affix a seal.

 This is the point at which a seller accepts the terms of an offer submitted by the buyer.

-This is a person hired by a building owner to show the apartments, answer any questions about the units or take care of any transactions at a building.
+This is a person hired by a building owner to show the apartments, answer any questions about the units, or take care of any transactions at a building.

 This refers to original design details on the interior of a pre-war apartment.
-The design details can refer to ceiling moldings, fireplaces mantels or staircases, etc.
+The design details can refer to ceiling moldings, fireplaces, mantels or staircases, etc.

 An apartment located on the top floor of a building, often quite luxurious and offers more privacy than other apartments in the same building.

-A policy a building has about what types, sizes and how many (if any) pets a tenant may have.
+A policy a building has about what types, sizes, and how many (if any) pets a tenant may have.

 If a building was built before 1945, it is considered pre-war.
 At 10-20 stories tall, they are mid-size as far as apartment buildings go.
 Some buildings might have a doorman.
 The advantages of living in a pre-war apartment often include hardwood floors, spacious rooms, and higher ceilings.
 Many also have a fireplace.

-A written contract signed by a buyer and a seller defining the terms under which a property will be sold.
+A written contract is signed by a buyer and a seller defining the terms under which a property will be sold.

-A small kitchen situated against one wall consists of a room for a fridge, oven and a sink.
+A small kitchen situated against one wall consists of a room for a fridge, oven, and sink.
 These kitchens are often found in pre-war apartments or pre-war buildings that were originally hotels.
 This small kitchen does not count as a separate room.
 Pullman Kitchens are sometimes referred to as Petite Kitchens.

-A clause present in leases that guarantee’s the tenant will be able to reside or do business in the premises in peace and without disturbance from the landlord.
+A clause present in leases guarantee’s the tenant will be able to reside or do business in the premises in peace and without disturbance from the landlord.

-Real Estate Broker
+Real Estate BrokerReal Estate Broker

-An individual, association, or business that facilitates the buying, selling, or leasing of any real estate or real estate improvements and represents interested parties involved in the process.
+An individual, association, or business facilitates the buying, selling, or leasing of any real estate or real estate improvements and represents interested parties involved in the process.
 In turn, the broker receives compensation or consideration per the terms of contractual agreements.
-Real estate brokers must be licensed by the state in order to operate within its jurisdiction.
+The state must license real estate brokers to operate within its jurisdiction.[irp]

-Real Estate Board
+Real Estate BoardReal Estate Board